vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_card_mushroom.md

 **Custom styling**

 For some examples, some custom CSS styling is applied which isn't possible by default.
 You need the extra HACS integration `card_mod`.
-You can install it via this button\
+You can Install this integration via this button in your own HA instance\
 [![Open your Home Assistant instance and show the add-on store.](https://my.home-assistant.io/badges/hacs_repository.svg)](https://my.home-assistant.io/redirect/hacs_repository/?owner=thomasloven&repository=lovelace-card-mod&category=integration)